PowerDNS/pdns/docs/markdown/authoritative/howtos.md

 %
 ```

 The actual numbers will vary somewhat.
-Now enter `QUIT` and start PDNS as a regular daemon, and check launch status:
+Now enter `QUIT` and start PowerDNS as a regular daemon, and check launch status:

 ```
 # /etc/init.d/pdns start